KeremSaga/Real-Time_Exercise1/questions.md

 > *Your answer here*

 What do you think is best - *shared variables* or *message passing*?
 > *Both have their pros and cons.
 In an optimal scenario shared variables is better/best since if the concurrancy issues are handled the operation gets done faster.
-But this bit, concurrancy struggles, is the con of shared variables, thus making message passing better if the system doesn't require to be "real-time"/fast.
-Fast is a relative term, but so be it..*
+But this bit, concurrancy struggles, is the con of shared variables, thus making message passing better if the system doesn't require to be hard real-time fast, meaning the time constraints for the system response allows for massage passing.*